msanto7/sf311/README.md

 This project is a fork from the angular seed project done by Mike Santoro I will be representing a data set here

+This is another test of pushing to get hub

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.